H2O Global News | Blog

 What is Grey Water?

-Grey water refers to the relatively clean waste water from sinks, showers, baths, washing machines, and kitchen appliances.
-It does not include water from toilets, which is classified as black water.
-Grey water typically contains soap, detergents, and a small amount of dirt, but is generally considered safe for limited reuse.
+Grey water refers to relatively clean wastewater from sinks, showers, baths, washing machines, and kitchen appliances.
+It does not include water from toilets, classified as black water.
+Grey water typically contains soap, detergents, and a small amount of dirt but is generally considered safe for limited reuse.

 Sources of Grey Water